 The key is to adopt innovation management systems.
-These have several advantages over the suggestion box.
-First, they offer custom levels of transparency; when a suggestion is made, the entire company can watch it go from rough idea to finished result.
+These have several advantages over the company suggestion box.
+First, they offer custom levels of transparency; when a suggestion is made, the entire company can watch it go from a rough idea to a finished result.
 This not only offers motivation to offer ideas, but it also teaches everyone how your organization approaches innovation.

 Second, it gives all stakeholders a voice.
-Instead of word being handed down from on high, various teams will be able to offer their two cents and help refine ideas, offering new perspectives along the way and helping to break down silos.
+Instead of the word being handed down from on high, various teams will be able to offer their two cents and help refine ideas, offering new perspectives along the way and helping to break down silos.

 Third, it can cater to the comfort levels of each employee.
-Not everyone is self-confident enough to write an idea down and have it read by their team leader, or even somebody well above their leader.
+Not everyone is self-confident enough to write an idea down and have it read by their team leader or even somebody well above their leader.
 So you can configure the platform to offer anonymous submissions, confidential submissions, and other approaches.